 The Management Company may use a wide range of derivatives, which may also be combined with other assets when appropriate.
-In addition, the Management Company may also acquire money market instruments in which one or more derivatives are embedded ("financial instruments with a derivative component").
-Derivatives are based on underlying assets that may be acquired for the Fund.
-They may be interest rates, exchange rates, currencies or indices that track the aforementioned underlying assets.
-Derivatives or financial instruments with derivative components include in particular futures, financial futures and swaps as well as combinations thereof, including equivalent instruments settled in cash, which are traded on a stock exchange or regulated market, and/or derivative financial instruments that are not traded on such markets ("OTC derivatives"), if the underlying securities are financial indices within the meaning of Article 9 (1) of Directive 2007/16/EC, interest rates, exchange rates or currencies in which the Fund may invest in accordance with its investment objectives.
-The financial indices within this meaning include, specifically: currency, exchange rate, interest rate, price and total interest rate return indices.
+The Management Company may also acquire securities and money market instruments in which one or more derivatives are embedded ("financial instruments with a derivative component").
+Derivatives are based on underlying securities that may be acquired for the Fund.
+These may be permissible instruments as defined in Section 4 of the Management Regulations or financial indices, interest rates, exchange rates or currencies.
+Derivatives or financial instruments with derivative components include in particular futures, options, financial futures and swaps as well as combinations thereof, including equivalent instruments settled in cash, which are traded on a stock exchange or regulated market, and/or derivative financial instruments that are not traded on such markets ("OTC derivatives"), if the underlying securities are assets that may be acquired for the Fund or are financial indices within the meaning of Article 9 (1) of Directive 2007/16/EC, interest rates, exchange rates or currencies in which the Fund may invest in accordance with its investment objectives.
+The financial indices within this meaning include, specifically; currency, exchange-rate, interest rate, price and total interest-rate return indices, as well as, in particular, bond and equity indices and indices on the permissible instruments listed in Section 4 of the Management Regulations, as well as commodity futures, precious metal and commodity indices.